Inheritance tax – a 40% tax on all you have saved in your lifetime.

 To be clear, Phoenix Wills and Probate do NOT provide high risk schemes to reduce your inheritance tax bill.
 We provide advice on strategies which are well accepted by HMRC.

-However, inheritance tax is highly complex.
-There are various reliefs which can reduce your inheritance tax bill, such as spousal exemption, the transferable nil rate band, various reliefs on lifetime gifting as well as the newly introduced but highly controversial residence nil rate band.
+There are various reliefs which can reduce your inheritance tax bill, such as spousal exemption, the transferable nil rate band, various reliefs on lifetime gifting as well as the residence nil rate band.

-What is important is that to take advantage of these various reliefs, the right strategies must be put in place.
-Having the right Will in place is critical – often a simple Will cannot take advantage of the reliefs available.
+To take advantage of these various reliefs, the right strategies must be put in place.
+Having the right Will in place is the cornerstone of efficient tax planning – and often a simple Will cannot take advantage of the reliefs available.

 Trust Phoenix Wills and Probate to give you the right advice on inheritance tax and how to reduce your tax bill.